Support and Wellbeing

 The Buddy Programme

 We run a 'Buddy' programme for new students in the College.
-Simply sign up when you arrive and we will match you with your very own College buddy who will help you settle in and answer any questions you might have.
+Simply sign up before you arrive and we will match you with your very own College buddy who will help you settle in and answer any questions you might have.
 If you'd like to be a host-buddy to new students, you can now sign-up online.
 For further information please contact Bethany Dahlstrom: firstname.lastname@example.org

 For Academic support, you should always speak to your supervisor(s) and/or academic department.
 You can also contact the Learning Developer teams for help with essay writing, research, referencing and so on.